anpabeltj/video-game-sales-analysis/README.md

 2. Regional breakdown (NA, EU, JP, Other) 🌍
 3. Revenue forecasting via simple regression models 💹

+## 📝 Article

+You can access the full article here: [The Rise of Video Games: Top Trends, Consoles, and Genres from 1980 to 2020](https://anpabelt.medium.com/analyzing-two-decades-of-u-s-real-estate-sales-a-python-visualization-approach-de23e7fb0479) 📝

 ## 🗂️ Data 📦

 - **Source:** Kaggle “Video Game Sales” 🎰